leoniv/ruby_powered_workflow/README.md

 ## Why it need?

 Don't exists exactly answer in one sentence.
-But i'm try to explanate it below, unfortunately on the Russian only.
+But i'm try to explanate it in future #1, unfortunately on the Russian only.

 ## Why Ruby?